-The United Auto Workers-affiliated healthcare trust valued its ownership stake in Chrysler Group LLC at $3.6 billion by the end of 2012, up from $2.7 billion the previous year.
+The United Auto Workers-affiliated healthcare trust thinks its stake in Chrysler Group LLC was worth $3.6 billion in 2012, rising from $2.7 billion the year before.

-The UAW Chrysler Health Care Trust said its assets grew by $1.58 billion last year, more than half of which came from the rising value of its Chrysler holding.
-The trust’s net assets grew by 18% in 2012 to $10.3 billion, according to its 2012 financial statement, filed Friday.
-Nearly $900 million of the gain resulted from an increase in the value it placed on its Chrysler stake.
-Expenditures for benefits rose less than 0.1% to $631.1 million.
+The UAW Chrysler Health Care Trust considers its assets to have increased by $1.58 billion last year, with at least 50% coming from the value increase of its Chrysler holding.
+The trust’s net assets went up by 18% in 2012 to $10.3 billion, according to its 2012 financial statement, filed Friday.
+Almost $900 million of the increase was due to an increase in the value it thinks its Chrysler stake is worth.

-As we all know from the ensuing scandal, The healthcare trust, a voluntary employees beneficiary association (VEBA), owns 41.5% of Chrysler, and Sergio Marchionne, chief executive of both Fiat and Chrysler, wants Fiat to buy from Chrysler’s healthcare trust the remaining shares of Chrysler.
+As we all know from the already on its way ensuing scandal, the healthcare trust, which is legally a voluntary employees beneficiary association (VEBA), currently holds 41.5% of Chrysler, and Sergio Marchionne, chief executive of both Fiat and Chrysler, wants Fiat to acquire from Chrysler’s healthcare trust the remaining shares of the company.

-Under Marchionne, Chrysler has mounted an unlikely comeback that has pushed its valuation to around $10 billion, according to some analyst estimates.
-The U.S. automaker is now propping up Fiat’s bottom line, rather than the other way around.
+Under Marchionne, Chrysler has managed to stage an unlikely comeback that has pushed its valuation to around $10 billion, according to some analyst estimates.
+The U.S. automaker is now providing relief for Fiat’s bottom line, rather than the other way around.

-Chrysler’s success has complicated Marchionne’s efforts to buy out the healthcare trust.
-The more than $5 billion price tag pushed for by adviser Brock Fiduciary represents the highest possible payout under the terms of the bankruptcy agreement.
+Chrysler’s success has complicated Marchionne’s efforts to buy out the remaining stake from the healthcare trust.
+This is why a $5 billion price tag has been proposed by adviser Brock Fiduciary, and it stands as the highest possible payout under the terms of the bankruptcy agreement.